-WHAT STRESS MASTERY CAN LOOK LIKE IN REAL LIFE
+WHAT COACHING & SUPERVISION CAN LOOK LIKE IN REAL LIFE

 People often wonder what it is that I actually do.
 Below are some examples drawn from real life.
 Each illustration is an amalgamation of different interactions I have had with different people.
 This is to protect the identity and privacy of the people I've worked with, whilst still giving you a true idea of why people come to me and what sorts of solutions we can create together.

-Essentially, my clients and I work together to develop real life solutions to give them direction and hope for the future, so that they can master stress wherever it happens, rather than having it master them.
+Essentially, my coaching clients and I work together to develop real life solutions to give them direction and hope for the future, so that they can build resilience and master stress wherever it happens, rather than having it master them.
 In supervision, my supervisees have a safe, private space to share their worries, vulnerabilities, and questions, to get a sounding board and know they're not alone, and discover ways and means for them to grow into the professionals they really want to be.

-People come away on retreat or to group training events seeking peace and balance.
+People come away on retreat seeking peace and balance.
 They often feel overwhelmed by all the demands they're facing and the need to be constantly doing.
 But are we supposed to be human doings or human beings?

 Meet my typical group members.
 Men and women who are busy holding down jobs, building businesses and ministries, caring for children or aging parents and friends, while trying to maintain healthy boundaries and self-care routines... yes, just a little challenging, right?

-On retreat, they take comfort in knowing they're not alone, make space away from the endless demands to think about what is really important to them, see themselves and their lives from a different perspective, and learn a practical and effective set of tools that they can immediately use to start managing the busyness and master the stresses they are carrying.
+On retreat, they are able to make space away from the endless demands to think about what is really important to them, see themselves and their lives from a different perspective, and learn a practical and effective set of tools that they can immediately use to start managing the busyness and master the stresses they are carrying.
 It's a time to make calm out of chaos and be refreshed out of the busy-ness of the day-to-day.